 10 Important FAQs About Generic Medicines

-Admin | 03 Mar 2021
+Admin | 03 Mar 20211.
+What are Generic Medicines?

 A generic medicine is just the similar medicines that are marketed under a brand name, and they have the same strength, dosage, performance characteristics, quality, route of administration, safety and intended use.
 They have the bioequivalence, which means that a generic medicine performs in a similar way a branded medicine would do and provide the same clinical benefit just like the branded medicine.
 It is said that generic medication is an equal substitute for the branded name medicine.